UweTrottmann/SeriesGuide/docs/CODING_GUIDELINES.md

 Example: `textViewItemEpisodeTitle` in `item_episode.xml`

+Use dimension resources (like `@dimen/default_padding`) for margin and padding to avoid looking them up.

 ## Click listeners

 The interface class is owned by the class that owns the views that trigger the click events, for